Rifle Falls State Park

 Rifle Falls State Park is a Colorado State Park located in Garfield County northeast of Rifle, Colorado.
-The central feature of the 48 acre park is a triple 70 ft waterfall flowing over a travertine dam on East Rifle Creek.
+The central feature of the 48 acre park is Rifle Falls, a triple 70 ft waterfall flowing over a travertine dam on East Rifle Creek.
 Commonly seen wildlife includes mule deer, elk, coyote, and golden-mantled ground squirrel.
 Rainbow and brown trout can be caught in the creek.
 Limestone cliffs near the falls have a few small caves and three species of bats.
 Visitor facilities include campsites, picnic sites and 2.0 mi of hiking trails.